Benchmarking connection pool algorithms for read-heavy workloads

 Switches to transaction pooling to multiplex read queries across fewer backend connections.
 Drastically reduces idle socket overhead and acquisition latency.

-Validates idle transaction count and active socket connections.
-Confirms the new algorithm efficiently recycles read connections without queue buildup.
+Validates idle transaction count and active socket connections to the database.
+Confirms the algorithm efficiently recycles read connections without queue buildup.

 Common Configuration Mistakes

-- Disabling connection validation entirely: Skipping checkout validation allows stale or reset TCP sockets to enter the read pipeline.
-This causes intermittent
+• Disabling connection validation entirely: Skipping checkout validation allows stale or reset TCP sockets to enter the read pipeline.
+This causes intermittent Connection reset errors under load.

 Frequently Asked Questions